-Internet workstations are offered as part of the Library's mission of providing bibliographic instruction, curriculum-related research support, and technology-based public service to RCCD's students, faculty, and staff.
+Internet workstations are offered as part of the library's mission of providing bibliographic instruction, curriculum-related research support, and technology-based public service to RCCD's students, faculty, staff, and community borrowers.
 All existing laws (federal and state) and District regulations and Board Policies apply, including not only those laws and regulations that are specific to computers and networks, but also those that may apply generally to personal conduct.
 The District is not responsible for the accuracy or quality of the information obtained.
 The District will not be responsible for financial obligations resulting from the unauthorized use of the system.

-- RCCD faculty, staff and currently registered students have first priority for using RCCD Internet workstations.
+- RCCD faculty, staff and currently registered students have first priority for using workstations.